Snow Peak Fire Pit

-Snow Peak fire pits are built in Japan.
+The Snow Peak Fire Pit is built in Japan.
 Made from stainless steel they are constructed to last.
 Their simple design packs flat and small.
-Of the three sizes available (small, medium and large) we choose to travel with the large one, and find it a great all purpose size.
-It slides beside the drawers in our 4WD making it easy to pack on all of our adventures.
+Of the three sizes available (small, medium and large) we choose to travel with the large one and find it a great all-purpose size.

 With ventilation holes in the sides, the fires light and burn effortlessly.
 With chairs close, the warmth is great and conversations are easy with everybody around the fire.